 (d) Additional requirement.
 You must comply with the recordkeeping and record retention requirements set forth in Circular A-110 of the Office of Management and Budget.
+(OMB circulars are available from the addresses in 5 CFR 1310.3.)

 § 108.610 Required certifications for Loans and Investments.